Skip to main content

 1. Plug the newly generated password into Akada.

-*Be sure to format the app password precisely as they are generated.
-If they have spaces be sure to include them.
+*Please be sure to format the app password exactly as it is generated.
+If they have spaces, be sure to include them.

 Did this answer your question?